 Snohomish County, Wash., December 13, 2022 – Snohomish County Executive Dave Somers today announced that the County is releasing a Flood Risk Reduction grant application to fund projects that mitigate harms posed by potential flooding, with a focus on projects that preserve housing, small businesses, and meet the needs of disproportionately impacted populations.
 The grant is funded by the County’s federal American Rescue Plan Act (ARPA) allocation.

-“The risk of significant flooding is a reality for many Snohomish County residents and businesses.
+“The risk of catastrophic flooding is a reality for many Snohomish County residents and businesses.
 Aging infrastructure means that many communities are one storm away from losing everything in a flood.
 That’s why we’re using some of our federal recovery dollars to make smart investments in flood risk reduction infrastructure.
-With these dollars, we are preserving housing, making small businesses more resilient, and saving lives,” said Executive Somers.
+With these dollars, we can preserve housing, make small businesses more resilient, and save lives,” said Executive Somers.

 Executive Somers established the Office of Recovery and Resilience to guide the County’s recovery work by ensuring federal pandemic relief is administered quickly, effectively, and equitably.
 Information on the County’s recovery work can be found at www.snohomishcountywa.gov/recovery.